fgauna12/fgauna12.github.io/_posts/2020-02-03-adding-app-insights-to-asp-net-core-app-running-on-azure-web-apps-for-containers.md

   ]
 ```

-Here's the [arm schema](https://docs.microsoft.com/en-us/azure/templates/Microsoft.Web/2019-08-01/sites) for azure web apps.
+The instrumentation key is the only setting required by the app insights sdk to be able to work correctly.
+If you need more help on setting an app setting on an azure web app, here's the [arm schema](https://docs.microsoft.com/en-us/azure/templates/Microsoft.Web/2019-08-01/sites).

-`APPINSIGHTS_INSTRUMENTATIONKEY` app setting will get translated to an environment variable when the container spins up as part of the app service.
-The SDK that you'll be adding will know too look for an instrumentation key based on an environment variable with the name `APPINSIGHTS_INSTRUMENTATIONKEY` or `ApplicationInsights:InstrumentationKey`
+`APPINSIGHTS_INSTRUMENTATIONKEY` <mark>app setting will get translated to an environment variable when the container spins up in the app service</mark>.
+The sdk that you'll be adding will know too look for an instrumentation key based on an environment variable with the name `APPINSIGHTS_INSTRUMENTATIONKEY` or `ApplicationInsights:InstrumentationKey`

 ## Adding app insights